lwerth/2019-October-Resources/git/lessons/1.what-is-git.md

 1. Make it possible to *track changes* to documents, code, data, etc. *over time*
 2. Make it possible to *organize those changes* in meaningful ways
 3. Make it possible to *publish*, *collaborate*, and *share* your work
+4. *Not* create 1,000 copies of the same file on our computer!

 ### "Make it possible" means the tool must be *simple*